-- The Forum will consider both payment systems and payment services in so far as the development of payment systems can be an enabler of new or improved payment services. - 9.
+- 8. The Forum will consider both payment systems and payment services in so far as the development of payment systems can be an enabler of new or improved payment services. - 9.
 In line with competition law, where the work of the Forum and its working groups involves cooperation between firms who would otherwise compete, stringent measures should be applied to ensure that such cooperation delivers substantial progress and real benefits for service-users.
 The Forum will also work to ensure that such cooperation is the only way those benefits can be realistically achieved. - 10.
-To determine areas where co-operation is necessary and/or which require strategic coordination, the Forum's working groups are expected to make use of an appropriate level of evidence and cost benefit analysis.
-This could include an assessment of existing research and analysis. - 11.
+To determine areas where co-operation is necessary and/or which require strategic coordination, the Forum's working groups are expected to make use of robust evidence and cost benefit analysis. - 11.
 The PSR will develop a draft evaluation framework for the Forum's consideration.
 The framework will be designed to assist the Forum and its working groups in considering how to examine proposals in an objective manner and take steps to abide by competition law.
 It should ensure that the Forum only pursues initiatives that require collaborative work by industry and have a substantial net benefit to users of payment systems. - 12.
 The Forum will be concerned with the identification, prioritisation and development of initiatives to deliver innovation.
 However, delivery itself will take place outside the Forum's scope.
 The Forum will monitor the industry's progress in delivering against its initiatives.